 A common approach is to calculate polygenic scores, which are the sum of (usually small) effect sizes of many genetic variants.
 Polygenic scores can help determine an individual’s genetic propensity toward a particular trait or disease.
 In some cases, these polygenic risk scores are becoming useful tools for doctors— for example, identifying patients who are likely to suffer a heart attack despite having low cholesterol.
 However, it is important to remember that genes tell only part of the story.
 The vast majority of health conditions are also influenced by environmental factors including lifestyle.

-Figure 1 shows a typical Nebula Research Library entry.
-This user has a polygenic score for attention deficit hyperactivity disorder (ADHD) that was calculated from ADHD-associated variants identified in this study (A).
-This score places the user into the 97th percentile (B), which means that he has a higher polygenic score for ADHD (based on variants identified in this study) than 97% of our users.
+The figure below shows a typical Nebula Research Library entry.
+This user has a polygenic score for attention deficit hyperactivity disorder (ADHD) that was calculated from ADHD-associated variants identified in this study.
+This score places the user into the 87th percentile, which means that they have a higher polygenic score for ADHD (based on variants identified in this study) than 87% of our users.

-The first two columns of the table did not change in this update (C).
-They contain the variant IDs and the alleles – versions of a variant – that have been found to be associated with a trait or disease, which is ADHD in the example in Figure 1.
+The first two columns of the table did not change in this update.
+They contain the variant IDs and the alleles – versions of a variant – that have been found to be associated with a trait or disease, which is ADHD in the example.

 The allele frequencies in the second column tell you the percentage of people in the population that carry each of the listed alleles.